Business writer James Altucher said something I had to listen to. He said anger doesn’t exist. He said it’s a fake emotion; just fear in disguise.

 There is nothing wrong with fear.
 Without fear there is no courage.
 But we need to notice fear, understand it’s perfectly normal and do our work anyway.

 Godin says, if you want to know what your reptile brain looks like in action, watch a squirrel.
 All it cares about is food, predators, and other squirrels.

 Don’t be a squirrel.

 Steven Pressfield wrote a great book.
 It’s called “The War of Art.”
-Not to be confused with the Art of War.

 In it I read how to overcome resistance.
 It’s hard and I fail every day.
 But it’s what we do after failure that determines the ultimate outcome.

 We’re free to choose what we do after failure.
 But freedom, we’ve heard, is not free.
 Being told what to do, the opposite of freedom, is a drug.